-No amount is payable on account of income taxes in 2015 and 2014.
+No amount is payable on account of income taxes in 2015 or 2014.

-Accumulated non-capital losses of approximately \$0.1 million (2014 nil) and accumulated capital losses of approximately \$9.4 million (2014 - \$9.4 million) are available for utilization against realized gains on sale of investments in future years.
-The non-capital losses expire in 2035.
+Accumulated capital losses of approximately \$74.0 million (2014 - \$75.0 million) are available for utilization against net investment income and realized gains on sale of investments, respectively, in future years.
 The capital losses can be carried forward indefinitely.